-Top 6 Dark Pokemon Trading Cards (Team Rocket Returns Expansion)
+Top 6 Dark Pokemon Cards: Team Rocket Returns Expansion

 Many of us collected Pokemon cards as kids, and that tradition lives on to this day; if you look, you can still find most local stores packing some cards.
-To be honest, though, I didn't even know how to play the trading card game when I was young, I just liked collecting and trading the cards.
+To be honest, though, I didn't even know how to play when I was young, I just liked collecting and trading the cards.

-Gyrados, a fan-favorite Pokemon in both the video games and the tcg, steals today's sixth spot.
-As a stage one Pokemon, you'll need to evolve it from Magikarp.
-It'll come in with a decent 80 Hit Points, a weakness to Electricity, and a resistance to Fighting.
+Gyarados, a fan-favorite Pokemon in both the video games and the TCG, steals today's sixth spot.
+A Stage 1 Pokemon, it'll come in with a nice 80 Hit Points, a weakness to Electricity, and a resistance to Fighting.

-Dark Streak deals 40 for thee energy, one of which must be Water.
-Interestingly, its effect has a 50% chance of Paralyzing your opponent.
+- (3 energy) Dark Streak scores 40, and its effect has a 50% chance of Paralyzing your opponent.
 If you're in a Double Battle, both foes will be paralyzed.

-In essence, Dark Gyrados is a strong Pokemon that can both take and deal out damage, a worthy representation of the fierce creature.
+In essence, Dark Gyarados is a strong Pokemon that can both take and dish out damage, a worthy representation of the fierce creature.
 Get the energy for Dark Streak ready as soon as possible, and you'll go far.

 5. Dark Raticate